NoriSte/reactjsday-2019-testing-course/book/cypress-waitings-and-execution-order.md

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/C62rYlmKLho?rel=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 it shows how the Test Runner allows you to "time travel" the various phases and check the state of the front-end before and after the execution of every command.
-As usual, take a look at the @Test Runner documentation](https://docs.cypress.io/guides/core-concepts/test-runner.html#Running-Experiments) to discover more about it.
+As usual, take a look at the [Test Runner documentation](https://docs.cypress.io/guides/core-concepts/test-runner.html#Running-Experiments) to discover more about it.

 ### Test code execution order